 The Port Washington Historical Society was founded in 1991.
-Over the years the organization has demonstrated its strong volunteer commitment as a non-profit educational organization dedicated to the preservation, advancement and dissemination of knowledge of the history of the Port Washington area.
+Over the years the organization has demonstrated its strong volunteer commitment as a non-profit educational organization dedicated to the preservation, advancement and dissemination of the history of the Port Washington area.

 In 2012 the organization acquired a historic downtown building to house an interactive history museum.
 The Port Exploreum engages visitors in a hands-on manner to tell the stories of the community, its people and nearby Lake Michigan.